Print this page

 For more information about phase properties, see Configure phase properties.

-This section discusses how Ringtail forms threads during thread analysis.
+This section discusses how the application forms threads during thread analysis.

 Thread analysis identifies email messages that stem from the same conversation.
 Email messages that contain the entire bodies of other email messages are grouped together into threads.